bevacqua/fuzzysearch/README.md

 # fuzzysearch

-> Fuzzy search in JavaScript
+> Tiny and blazing-fast fuzzy search in JavaScript

 Fuzzy searching allows for flexibly matching a string with partial input, useful for filtering data very quickly based on lightweight user input.